Car Buying Sites: Websites To Sell Your Car On

 Finally, we’ve got Car Take Back.

-They are a little different to the other car buying sites in our guide, as they are really a ‘car buyer of last resort’.
+They are a little different to the other car buying sites in our guide, as they are really a ‘car buyer of last resort’ for scrap cars.

 Clearly you’re going to get a lowball offer for your car.
 But as I mentioned, this is where you’re going to go if you want to scrap your car, so we can’t really hold that against them.
 It is what it is.